diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 >cudaGetDeviceCount(&deviceCount);
 >```
 ## memory types
-memory is divided into *on-chip memory* () and *off-chip memory* (located outside the main GPU die, still mounted on the circuit board : the VRAM)
+memory is divided into *on-chip memory* (integrated on the GPU die) and *off-chip memory* (located outside the main GPU die, still mounted on the circuit board : the VRAM)
 >[!info] img
 ![[Pasted image 20251201223801.png]]
+the GPU die contains the SMs, the shared memory and the L2 cache

 there are multiple types of memories:
 - *registers*: they hold local variables, and are unique to each SP.